 Frequently Asked Questions

-No. Once you have a completed referral card and sterile pot from your GP, you must produce the sample at home and bring it to the Andology lab within one hour.
+Once you have a completed referral card and sterile pot from your GP, you must produce the sample at home and bring it to the Andrology lab within one hour.
 The sample will only be accepted during opening hours.
-Samples for post vasectomy semen analysis are not critical time wise.
-It is however recommended that samples should be examined within 4 hours of production.
+Samples for post-vasectomy semen analysis are recommended to be examined within 4 hours of production.
+If the post-vasectomy semen analysis is to check for sperm motility, the sample needs to be examined within 1 hour of production.

 The hour guideline is there to produce optimal and accurate results of the semen analysis.
 If you are bringing in a sample for a post vasectomy semen analysis you should bring the sample within approximately 4 hours.

-A room is available for booking should patients be unable to deliver a fertility sample within an hour.
-The room can be booked by calling The Hull IVF Unit.
-Contact Us
+A room is available for booking should you be unable to deliver a fertility sample within an hour.
+The room can be booked via the online booking system at www.hullivf.org.uk/bookings or by calling The Hull IVF Unit.

 Results can only be given by the referring GP/consultant and will not be given by the Andrology department.
 You should allow at least a week for the results to be put on the electronic system.
 Results may take longer if the GP requires a paper copy.